Twitter / X Image Sizes 2026: The Complete Guide

 How to Resize Images for Twitter/X Using imresizer

-- Go to imresizer.com/resize-image-for-twitter and select your format — Post, Cover, or Profile
+- Go to imresizer.com/resize-image-for-twitter and select your format — Post, Cover, or Profile.

-- Adjust the crop position if needed, then download
+- The correct dimensions are applied automatically — adjust the crop position if needed, then download instantly.

 Key Takeaways